fightforthefuture/broadband-privacy/app/index.md

 ---
 title: Save Broadband Privacy | Fight for the Future
 site_name: Fight for The Future
-sharetitle: Tell the FCC you want %23DataRights over the use of your personal details!
+sharetitle: 'Tell the FCC you want #DataRights over the use of your personal details!'
 shareimage: http://www.savebroadbandprivacy.org/images/share-en.png
 description: Take action before its too late!
 Send a message to the FCC to tell them you want the right to choose if and how your broadband provider can use or sell your data.
 action_comment_include: letter-en.md